hedyhli/starcli/README.md

 ```

 This is find repos that have last pushed after or on January the 1st, 2020.

-Read more about the >=< syntax: [GitHub Docs](https://docs.github.com/en/github/searching-for-information-on-github/understanding-the-search-syntax#query-for-values-greater-or-less-than-another-value)
+Read more about the >=< syntax on [GitHub Docs](https://docs.github.com/en/github/searching-for-information-on-github/understanding-the-search-syntax#query-for-values-greater-or-less-than-another-value).

 ### Searching by user

 Recommended to be used with `--stars` and/or `--date-created`.

 Finding trending projects by GitHub username is supported too.
-Use `--user` or `-u` to do so,
+Use `--user` or `-u` to do so.

-provide a valid GitHub username after that, like:
+Just provide a valid GitHub username after it, like:

 ```
 starcli -u torvalds